Tuesday, 18 May 2010

 Etiquette – Food for Thought

-My interest on the subject of etiquette or social do’s and don’ts came about during a discussion at the end of a meal.
+My interest on the subject of etiquette, or social do’s and don’ts came about during a discussion at the end of a meal.
 Having finished I duly placed my knife and fork down together on the plate, positioning the handles pointing in the direction of the number six on a clock face.
 Logical, I had done this as long as I could remember.
 My Dutch counterpart, however, placed his with the handles both pointing towards the four.
 The ensuing conversation as to who was right and who not became quite heated.
 It was apparent that some basic elements of etiquette, that I had taken for granted, were not the same the world over.
 Being British, I assumed that the precedent of good manners must have been pioneered by us, that the discrepancy was due to them, and the Dutch-British divide (ie. The Channel).
 Further research showed that our American cousins also finished a meal by placing their cutlery in the same way upon the plate.

 The cutlery saga continues along with the variety of ways to hold, cut and generally wield the implements during a meal.
 However, it seems there is no ‘right’ way.
 One point we all agree on is that leaving soiled cutlery sprawled across the newly starched linen table cloth is a no no.